 When wearing cycling kit and enjoying a pre or post ride coffee, it is only appropriate to drink espresso or macchiato.
 If the word soy/skim latte is heard to be used by a member wearing cycling apparel, then that person must be ceremonially beaten with Co2 canisters or mini pumps by others within the community.6

 Never buy bikes, parts or accessories online.
 Going into your local shop, asking myriad inane questions, tying up the staff’s time, then going online to buy is akin to sleeping with your best friend’s wife, then having a beer with him after.
-Online is evil and will be the death of the bike shop.
 If you do purchase parts online, be prepared to mount and maintain them yourself.
 If you enter a shop with parts you have bought online and expect them to fit them, be prepared to be told to see your online seller for fitting and warranty help.

 Ride predictably, and don’t make sudden movements.
 And, under no circumstances, are you to deviate from your line.